KRobinson414/katies-nc-news/UserStories.md

 - As a logged in user, I should be able to post a new article to an existing topic.
 - As a logged in user, I should be able to post a new article to a new topic.

-- As a logged in user, I should be able to post a new comment to an existing article.
+x As a logged in user, I should be able to post a new comment to an existing article.

 - As a logged in user, I should be able to vote on an article.
 - As a logged in user, I should be able to vote on a comment.